-At this time, all business and commercial property owners in New Bethlehem's Broad and Wood Street district are eligible to apply for the Facade Improvement Grant Program.
+At this time, all business and commercial property owners on New Bethlehem's Broad and Wood Streets are eligible to apply for the Facade Improvement Grant Program.
 It is hoped that RRI will be able to expand the program in the future with increased funding.